Ecotrust/madrona.ecotrust.org/developer/appliance/index.md

 <div class="row">
 <div class="span8">
 <h1>Madrona Appliance</h1>
-<p>We have packaged up everything you need to try out Madrona into a self-contained virtual machine that can be run on your local system without having to configure a server or install additional software.
+<p>We've packaged up everything you need to try out Madrona into a self-contained pre-configured virtual machine that can be run on your local system.
 </p>
 <ol>
 	<li>Download and install <a href="http://www.virtualbox.org/">VirtualBox</a></li>